f-t-s/al-folio/_projects/cgd.markdown

 #### Image GANs on CIFAR10 and implicit competitive regularization

 As part of a separate work, [Hongkai](https://devzhk.github.io/), Anima, and I have investigated the performance of CGD on image GANs.
-For instance, we observe that when taking [an existing implementation of WGAN-GP](https://github.com/EmilienDupont/wgan-gp/blob/master/models.py), removing the gradient penalty, and instead training with CGD, we obtain an improved inception score of CIFAR10.
+For instance, we observe that when taking [an existing implementation of WGAN-GP](https://github.com/EmilienDupont/wgan-gp/blob/master/models.py), removing the gradient penalty, and instead training with CGD, we obtain an improved inception score of CIFAR10!
 We explain this behavior with an implicit regularization induced by CGD.
-If you want to know more you should check out the [paper](https://arxiv.org/abs/1910.05852) or drop by the [SGO\&ML-workshop](https://sgo-workshop.github.io/) this Saturday at Neurips.
+If you want to know more you should check out the [paper](https://arxiv.org/abs/1910.05852) or drop by the [SGO & ML workshop](https://sgo-workshop.github.io/) this Saturday at Neurips.
 Of course there is still a lot to explore, so feel free to check out [Hongkai's pytorch implementation of CGD](https://github.com/devzhk/Implicit-Competitive-Regularization) and try out CGD on your own problems!

 #### CGD for equality constrained optimization